davin2020/banking-api/README.md

 ## API Feature/Routes

+- Get all accounts
 - Create new account (should have a name, address and balance)
-- Add money to an account
-- Wthdraw money from an account
 - Transfer money from one account to another
-- Get all accounts
 - Get specific account by ID
+- Add money to an account, or withdraw money from an account

-### Scenarios & Examples using Killjoys Characters
+## Routes & Examples using Killjoys Characters
 Killjoys is a scifi tv series about Dutch, Johnny & Davin, who are all bounty hunters in the Quad solar system.
-Their friend Pree, runs The Royale bar in Old Town, on a planet called Westerley.
 Turin manages The RAC, where the trio work and sends them off on missions.
 The currency used within the Quad is called Joy.

-- CREATE Davin is new to the team and needs to open an account, and add 80 credits in cash

-- Johnny lost a wager to Davin, he checks his balance and transfers 20 credits to Davin

-- Dutch needs some info from a local monk and withdraws 50 in cash to donate to his cause

-- PUT Its the end of the month.
-Turin has to pay their salary according to their level at the RAC.
-Turin pays Dutch 1000 credits, Johnny 600 and Davin 800

-- The trio meetup at the Royale and its Dutch's round.
-She pays Pree 25 credits for drinks & snacks

-- Their arch nemesis hacks into the bank and checks out everyones balance

-EG ROUTES from Aptitude Test

-**/accounts**

-GET
+### /accounts

+**GET**
 - Gets all accounts
 - No request data
-- Returns array of accounts, with _id, name, address & balance:
+- Returns array of accounts, with _id, fullname, nickname, location & balance:
 `[
   {
   "_id": "5fca5c01bdd52a2ea127f317",